Understanding point clouds: a key element in 3D modeling

 The anatomy of a point cloud

-A point cloud is, essentially, a digital snapshot of reality, consisting of numerous individual points densely clustered together.
-These points collectively create a highly detailed and accurate representation of the physical world.
-The density of points can vary depending on the method of data acquisition, with more points providing a finer level of detail.
+A point cloud is essentially, a digital snapshot of reality, made up of thousands to billions of individual points densely clustered together.
+These points form highly detailed and accurate representations of the physical world.
+The density of the cloud depends on the acquisition method, with higher-density capture offering greater precision.

 How are point clouds used in 3D modeling?